 Summer Curriculum

-Summer curriculum consists of a six-week summer session that includes didactic workshop material in cardiology and radiology.
+The summer curriculum consists of a six-week summer session that includes didactic workshop material in cardiology and radiology.
 Students complete a two-week introduction to clinical medicine before beginning the clinical rotations.
-Summer curriculum requires the following five courses.
+The summer curriculum requires the following four courses.

 ---|---|---|